samsface/godot-steam-api/addons/steam_api/readme.md

 ## 📄 Documentation

 This plugin follows the structure and naming of the offical C++ SteamSDK almost verbatim.
-The only major difference is I use snake-case to better integrate with Godot.
+The only major difference is I use snake_case to better integrate with Godot.
 That is to say, you can just rely on the offical docs: https://partner.steamgames.com/doc/api.

 ## 🧪 Testing an exported build